Charlie Valentine spoke to us about a trailer connection problem he had early on in his owner-operator career.

 As we recall it, his dad had warned him about the problems of backing under a trailer in the winter.

-As we're sure you know, a fifth wheel platform (shown at right in profile) slides under the trailer.
+As we're sure you know, a fifth wheel platform (shown here) slides under the trailer.

 The trailer's king pin fits into the fifth wheel so that the locking jaws firmly clamp around it.